 And the best way to develop those leadership qualities?
 Learn how to be more self-aware.

 I’m Dr. Karen Finn and I’m a life coach.
-Schedule a 30-minute private consultation for support in cultivating greater self-awareness and stepping more fully into your role as a leader.
+Schedule a 30-minute private consultation for support in cultivating greater self-awareness and becoming a better leader.